-Since the closure of the commercial fisheries for salmon in Canada, salmon are exploited by three user groups: aboriginal fisheries, Labrador resident food fisheries, and recreational fisheries.
-As reported to ICES and NASCO, the proportion of the Atlantic salmon harvest in Canada from all users (recreational, aboriginal, Labrador resident food) which takes place in rivers (on single stocks), in estuaries, and in coastal areas has varied annually (Figure 1).
-Coastal harvests have ranged from about 2 t to 9 t during 2000 to 2016, representing about 6% or less of the total annual harvests of Atlantic salmon.
+Since the closure of the commercial fisheries for salmon in Canada, salmon are exploited by three user groups: Indigenous communities, Labrador resident food fisheries, and recreational fisheries.
+As reported to ICES and NASCO, the proportions of the Atlantic salmon harvests in Canada from all sources (Indigenous, recreational, Labrador resident food) which takes place in rivers (on single stocks), in estuaries, and in coastal areas have varied annually (Figure 1).
+Coastal harvests have ranged from about 2 t to 9 t during 2000 to 2017, representing about 8% (in 2017) or less of the total annual harvests of Atlantic salmon.
 Harvests in recreational fisheries occur exclusively in rivers.
-Harvests in aboriginal food, social and ceremonial fisheries of Quebec and New Brunswick occur in rivers and estuaries whereas harvests in the subsistence food fisheries (aboriginal and resident) of Labrador occur in estuaries and coastal areas.
+Harvests in Indigenous food, social and ceremonial fisheries of Quebec and the Maritime provinces occur in rivers and estuaries whereas harvests in the subsistence food fisheries (Indigenous and resident) of Labrador occur in estuaries and coastal areas.

-The aboriginal fisheries that occur in estuaries of Quebec and New Brunswick take place in the vicinity of single rivers, generally in tidal waters of rivers, and consequently are not considered to be mixed-stock fisheries.
+The aboriginal fisheries that occur in estuaries of Quebec and the Maritime provinces take place in the vicinity of single rivers, generally in tidal waters of rivers, and consequently are not considered to be mixed-stock fisheries.
 While the net fisheries for the Labrador subsistence food fisheries are authorized for coastal waters, current fishing activity occurs with gillnets very close to the communities which are located in deep bays along the coast away from the headlands where interception of non-local stocks of salmon historically was an issue.
-Despite this important change in the location of the current Labrador subsistence fisheries compared to the locations of the historical commercial marine fisheries, the Labrador subsistence fisheries are considered by NASCO as mixed stock fisheries.
+Despite this important change in the location of the current Labrador subsistence fisheries compared to the locations of the historical commercial marine fisheries, the Labrador subsistence fisheries are considered by NASCO as mixed stock fisheries and have been shown to intercept salmon from other regions of eastern North America.